Épisodes

 A first-generation college student, Daija speaks openly about the challenges she faced navigating graduate school applications, tuition costs, and the weight of doing it all without a roadmap.
 But it was at Longwood where she found her footing—and her voice.
 As a graduate assistant in the CSD department, Daija stepped into roles that demanded precision, organization, and adaptability.
 With the mentorship of faculty like Dr. King, she not only helped run the behind-the-scenes operations of the clinic but also developed a deeper appreciation for the profession she was preparing to enter.

-Now working full-time in the school system, Daija reflects on her transition from private practice to public education while maintaining her original clients in an after-school capacity.
+Now working full-time in the school system, Daija reflects on her transition from private practice to public education while maintaining her original clients in an after school capacity.
 From the nerves of her first interviews to the satisfaction of helping students meet their communication goals, Daija shares how each stage of her journey has deepened her confidence and commitment.
-Her passion for augmentative and alternative communication (AAC) and fluency—specialties she didn’t expect to fall in love with—demonstrates the value of staying open to new possibilities.
+Her passion for augmentative and alternative communication (AAC) and fluency—specialties she didn’t expect to fall in love with—demonstrate the value of staying open to new possibilities.

 Throughout the episode, Daija shines a light on the often-overlooked complexities of the SLP role.
 From diagnostics to collaboration with classroom teachers, she makes it clear that speech-language pathology is about far more than “teaching kids to talk.”
 It’s about connection, growth, and giving students the tools to be heard.